yhagio/tutorialedge.net/content/golang/top-books-for-learning-golang.md

 <div class="amazon-link">View on Amazon: <a href="http://amzn.to/2feFblR">The Go Programming Language</a></div>

-# Go in Action (1st Edition)
+## Go in Action (1st Edition)
-## William Kennedy, Brian Ketelsen, Erik St. Martin (*Manning, 2015*)
+### William Kennedy, Brian Ketelsen, Erik St. Martin (*Manning, 2015*)

 <img alt="Go In Action" class="book-img" src="https://s3-eu-west-1.amazonaws.com/images.tutorialedge.net/books/go-in-action.jpg"/>

 Go in Action represents an excellent introduction to Google's own Go programming language.
 Within the confines of the 250 odd pages it manages to cover everything you need to get up and running with this language.
 All in all it complements the Go Programming Language book currently sitting in first position.

 You'll spend time within this book building real-world applications such as web sites and servers and come away a proficient golang developer.

+Manning books are renowned for their high quality books and this one truly is no different.

-## The Book Covers
+### The Book Covers

 * A Quick start guide to go
 * The packages and tooling